christianwgd/antispam/readme.md

 ## Introduction

 antispam is a web service runtime for the bayespam spam checker crate.
+There are two services available:

+- Check: Gets a text to check and returns if it's classified as spam.
+The score of the text is also returned
+- Train: Learn a text to the bayespam file as either spam or ham.

 ## Installation